 Schiller has recently objected to these counterexamples and arguments \cite{2109.07700, 2112.15418}, and further clarified the need to distinguish between local and non-local forces (see also the follow-up of Faraoni \cite{PhysRevD.104.068502}).
 It is clear that the current state of the conjecture -- not just its validity but also its precise formulation and the contexts in which it is of relevance -- remains debatable, and thus further explorations are necessary.
 See also \cite{2005.06809,2006.07338}.

-In \cite{1412.5432} a ``Hookean force'' of the form $F_1=kx$ was introduced in the context of 4-dimensional asymptotically flat Kerr black hole, in which $k$ is a ``spring constant'' defined by $k=M\Omega_+^2$, where $M$ is the black hole mass and $\Omega_+$ the angular velocity of the event horizon (we will review this in Sec.(\ref{2})), while $x$ is identified with the horizon $r_+$.
-It was shown that the ``Hookean force'' tends to $1/4$ in the extremal limit, which seems to suggest that the maximum force conjecture is indeed related to the cosmic censorship conjecture, as argued by Faraoni.
-However, as we shall see below, when generalized to spacetime dimension $d$ above 4 the picture is quite different.
-Let us note that applying the maximum force conjecture to higher dimension is actually quite subtle due to the result in \cite{2005.06809} $F_{\text{pl}} = G^{\frac{2}{2-d}}c^{\frac{4+d}{d-2}}\hbar^{\frac{4-d}{2-d}}$).
+In \cite{1412.5432} a ``Hookean force'' of the form $F=kx$ was introduced in the context of 4-dimensional asymptotically flat Kerr black holes, in which $k$ is a ``spring constant'' defined by $k=M\Omega_+^2$ (we will review this in Sec.(\ref{2})), while $x$ is naively identified with the horizon $r_+$. \emph{We caution the readers that $F$ does not have the right physical dimension for a force.} Indeed $F$ is always classical -- as will become clear later, whereas a force in $d$-dimension contains the Planck constant $\hbar$; surprisingly a force is necessarily quantum in higher dimensions (explicitly, the Planck force is \cite{2005.06809} $F_{\text{pl}} = G^{\frac{2}{2-d}}c^{\frac{4+d}{d-2}}\hbar^{\frac{4-d}{2-d}}$).